 When it comes to Paris, the famous red windmill of Le Moulin Rouge is just as iconic as the Eiffel Tower, Notre Dame, or the Louvre.
 First built in the late 1800s this world-famous cabaret has attracted visitors from across the globe for over a century.
 With its risqué performances and beautiful dancers, Le Moulin rouge has inspired a collection of films, books, and even a song.
 Voulez vous couchez avec moi anyone?
+But the real question is: is the Moulin Rouge worth it?
+Here’s my thoughts based on my own personal experience.

 In 2012 I went back to Paris for the second time, this time bringing my mom.
 She wanted to go as badly as I did so we booked out tickets right away to ensure we could get in.
 The night of the show we arrived thirty minutes early and joined the massive line.
 We chatted excitedly before a man’s voice spoke up behind me.